 Please note that for students from outside of the United States, completed applications must be in the Graduate Admissions office at least 6 weeks before classes begin to be considered for that semester.
-GRE and English proficiency scores must be at St. Mary's before an application can be reviewed, and if accepted, an I20 can be issued.
-International students may be required to be evaluated by English department faculty and may be required to take English classes so that the students can be successful in our classes.
+GRE and English proficiency scores must be at St. Mary's before the application can be reviewed, and if accepted, an I-20 can be issued.
+International students may be required to take English classes so that the students can be successful in our classes.